Features ▾

 Is WhatsApp Safe for Sending Private Photos and Sensitive Files?

 Let’s cut to the chase: is WhatsApp safe when it comes to sending private photos, IDs, financial documents, or anything you wouldn’t want leaked?
-It depends – on more than just encryption.

 Yes, messages and media are end-to-end encrypted in transit.
 That means only you and the recipient should be able to view them.
 But here’s the catch: once that file reaches a phone, encryption ends.
 The photo is stored in the device gallery, often automatically.
 From that moment, it’s vulnerable to: